DamilolaAhmadu/ml-agriculture/README.md

- # Sowing Success: How Machine Learning Helps Farmers Select the Best Crops
+ # Sowing Success: How Machine Learning Help Farmers Select the Best Crops

 ## Introduction
 Measuring essential soil metrics such as nitrogen, phosphorous, potassium levels, and pH value is an important aspect of evaluating soil condition.
 However, it can also be a costly and time-consuming process, which results in farmers prioritizing which metrics to measure based on their financial constraints.